-But this is not only a love story but also the story of a female shaman.
+This is not only a love story but also a story of a female shaman.
 Since the two are juxtaposed we must ask, how does love intersect with shamanism?

-Love is a mystery that seduces us from our familiar world and makes us travel, like shamans, into an unconscious (under-) world of imagination and feeling.
-It pulls us out of self-interest, asks us to take risks for someone or something outside ourselves.
+Love is a mystery that seduces us from our familiar world and makes us travel into an unconscious (under-) world of emotion and fantasy.
+It pulls us out of security, asks us to take risks for something outside ourself.
 We become conscious of new resources and must integrate them.
 We may be destroyed if we lose our footing.